Coronavirus and buses update

 - Help for those with disabilities: If you have a disability and need assistance, or have a sight impairment and want help finding the nearest available seat, our drivers are still there to help.
 Simply speak to the driver as you board.

-- Extra cleaning: We have been cleaning our buses even more thoroughly since the crisis began, with cleaners stationed at busy points to clean buses between journeys, extra cleaning of high touch points such as handrails and seats, and disinfectant 'fogging' of buses to help clean every nook and cranny.
+- Extra cleaning: We have been cleaning our buses even more thoroughly since the crisis began, and this will continue even once lockdown ends, with cleaners stationed at busy points to clean buses between journeys, extra cleaning of high touch points such as handrails and seats, and disinfectant 'fogging' of buses to help clean every nook and cranny.
 We also have new cleaning verification technology, which assesses cleaning effectiveness.
 You can see a video highlighting our extra cleaning regimes.

 - Hand sanitiser: Please wash your hands or use hand sanitiser before and after every journey.
 We have hand sanitiser dispensers on all of our buses.